top of page

 Further handwritten notes on the inside jacket of the Bootscoot Manual suggest more dances from the USA were in the pipeline.
 They included - Touche (Tush) Push, Butt Stop, Elvira, Flying Aces, Reggae Cowboy, Circle Jerk, Roll Back The Rug and Tumbleweed.
 Several of these would go on to become all-time classics.
 Hopefully these old timers bring back some great memories for you or a newfound appreciation of those early laid-back years.

-The one Song that Supercharged Everything
+The One Song that Supercharged Line Dancing

 In March 1992 Billy Ray Cyrus released his smash hit Achy Breaky Heart.
 Leading the charge from old country to new country, the song quickly crossed over to Top 40 radio and spawned its own dance "The Achy Breaky".
 It was ubiquitous.
 Suddenly, everybody, everywhere, wanted to learn "that dance".
 Who would have guessed, from humble beginnings at the Paddington Green Hotel with just 12 dancers, line dancing was set to become a national phenomenon overnight!
 Love it or hate it, the Achy Breaky got us all line dancing!